Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software

 “To go from one module to the other, you have to close the program, go into the registry, change a key, and relaunch,” said the lab tech while referencing a personal experience.

-The LigoLab anatomic pathology module is intuitively built to support the various roles of the pathology lab workflow with queue-based logic that assigns specific tasks to specific departments.
+The LigoLab anatomic pathology LIS module is intuitively built to support the various roles of the pathology lab workflow with queue-based logic that assigns specific tasks to specific departments.
 As an example, the grossing tech and the pathologist each have their own designated queues and areas to work from, with each queue representing a different stage as the specimen makes its way from accessioning to the release of the final report.

-Both LIS systems have the concept of rules and allow users to build productivity through automation, but with the legacy system, it requires several more steps to set this up, and it’s much more complicated.
+Both LIS systems have the concept of rules and allow users to build productivity through automation, but with the legacy LIS system, it requires several more steps to set this up, and it’s much more complicated.

-LIS User Permissions
+LIS System User Permissions

 With LigoLab, only those with administrative access can delete orders.
-That’s typically not the case with legacy systems, where a simple mistake like the accidental deletion of a requisition can leave the entire laboratory scrambling.
+That’s typically not the case with legacy LIS systems, where a simple mistake like the accidental deletion of a requisition can leave the entire laboratory scrambling.

-LIS Site Security
+LIS System Site Security

 “Without this, a lab manager would have no way of knowing what belongs to each facility unless it’s manually tracked,” added the lab tech.

-This is yet another area where LigoLab excels as its LIS module can be configured to support multi-facility operations, enabling each site to see only what it needs to see.
+This is yet another area where LigoLab excels as its LIS model can be configured to support multi-facility operations, enabling each site to see only what it needs to see.
 In this scenario, access to both facilities is limited to those that have global site access permission.